An interview with the new Director of the Center for Terrorism and Security Studies: Neil Shortland, Ph.D.

-What is the Center for Terrorism and Security Studies?
+What is the UMass Lowell Center for Terrorism and Security Studies?

-Where will the center be in 5 years?
+Where will the Center be in five years?

 So for me there are two priorities in terms of developing the Center.
 The first is our reach within the school.
 We need to do more with our own faculty and we need to do more with our students.
 Right now I think we do a wonderful job with our internships, but we have some incredible students on all the campuses that have very innovative ideas that have huge potential in the security realm and we don’t yet know how to tap into North Campus, and tap into computer scientists and the chemistry students.
 So we need to do a better job of diversifying internally to make sure we are a platform for all students, on all campuses, on all levels.
 I think that’s the definitely the first change we’re going to make.
 And we’re making positive strives towards that.
 If you look at the number of honors students who have been supervised by the center in the last 12 months, exponentially increased, if you look at the number of co-op students we’ve engaged, research assistants we’ve hired, internal projects we’ve run with students; all of those have massively increased in the last 12 months.
 And it’s a testament to the fact that we’re committed to being involved with as many undergraduate and graduate students as we can possible be.
 The second thing we need to do in the center is we need to work with other centers.
 It’s not a zero sum game.
 We’re not competing.
 We need to work with other centers that have expertise in other areas and bring these together.
 So one thing I think we’re looking to do is to collaborate as a center of centers and all work together towards much wider, common global issues such as security at large, rather than domestic security or international security.
 So it’s an expansion internally and externally.

 How does the Center play into the overall counterterrorism goals of the United States of America?